-Student Jack Henderson hands a cheque to Captain Rachel Attard on behalf of The Knox School's Giving Tree campaign.
-Reservoir rolls a six for games ministry BOARD GAMERS HAVE 'ROLLED a six' with the launch of the Salvos initiative 'Just Game'.
+Student Jack Henderson hands a cheque to Captain Rachel Attard on behalf of The Knox School's Giving Tree campaign NEWS NEWS Reservoir rolls a six for games ministry BOARD GAMERS HAVE 'ROLLED a six' with the launch of the Salvos initiative 'Just Game'.
 Pioneered by Reservoir Salvos in Melbourne's north, Just Game is designed for isolated and lonely members of the community to connect with others over a board game.
-Aux-Lieutenants Esther and Matt Atkins, Corps Officers at Reservoir, said they have been using board games as a ministry tool for the past decade, but a recent Innovation Grant from The Salvation Army has given them resources to expand the idea.
-Their hope is that the Just Game network will spread around the Australia Territory.
+Aux-Lieutenants Esther and Matt Atkins, Corps Officers at Reservoir, said they have been using board games as a ministry tool for the past decade, but a recent Innovation Grant from The Salvation Army has given them resources to expand the fit everyone in our house, so Game network will spread around the Australia Territory.

 "We began a monthly gaming group 10 years ago from our house," said Esther.
-"It was an isolation project for people
+"It was free of loneliness and experian isolation project for people